UI5Lab/UI5Lab-library-simple/README.md

 A simple control library example that holds custom geometrical controls for testing the UI5Lab library structure.
 You may use this repository as a reference to develop or publish your own UI5Lab controls.
 Have a look at our [documentation](http://ui5lab.io/docs/) for more details.

-> The repository is an example how to create custom [OpenUI5](https://github.com/SAP/openui5) control library using Grunt & Bower based on the library [documentation](https://github.com/SAP/openui5/blob/master/docs/controllibraries.md) in the OpenUI5 repository.
+> The repository is an example how to create custom [OpenUI5](https://github.com/SAP/openui5) control library using Grunt & npm modules based on the library [documentation](https://github.com/SAP/openui5/blob/master/docs/controllibraries.md) in the OpenUI5 repository.

 #### Setup